Doctors Note Logo

 Melasma requires patience, medical guidance, and strict sun protection.

-If you're experiencing persistent dark patches and want to better understand what you're dealing with, try using a Chloasma symptom checker to evaluate your symptoms — then follow up with a healthcare professional for a proper diagnosis and treatment plan.
+If you're struggling with persistent dark patches and feeling uncertain about next steps, consider using a free symptom assessment tool to evaluate your symptoms and gain clarity on potential causes — then follow up with a healthcare professional for a proper diagnosis and personalized treatment plan.

 Most importantly, speak to a doctor about persistent, worsening, or unusual pigmentation — especially if anything feels serious or out of the ordinary.
 While melasma itself isn't life-threatening, proper evaluation ensures nothing more serious is being missed.